dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2399: Business roles are more economically impactful than creative roles.
+### T2399: Writers and artists don't directly impact the economy like businesspeople and manufacturers do.

 |Support|
 |---|